 Contact: Rachel Rockenmacher

-The South Asia Initiative Graduate & Internship Funding
+The South Asia Initiative Graduate Internship & Research Grants

 Contact: Nora Maginn

-The Committee on African Studies offers funding to Harvard graduate students traveling to Africa for research, internships or study abroad.
-Grants require a minimum stay of six weeks in Africa.
+The Committee on African Studies offers funding to Harvard graduate students traveling to any African country for thesis research, internship, volunteer work or study abroad.
+Grants require a minimum stay of eight weeks in Africa.
+January Term grants for a stay of three weeks are also available.

 Stipend: cost of round-trip airfare and a limited stipend